Le0nT1/CyProduct/README.md

 Please note that when you use the CyProduct tool or its API, please input enzyme without “CYP”.
 For example, please use 1A2 other than CYP1A2 in both cases.

+The score is computed using formula Score = (prob-threshold)/(1-threshold) where prob is the value predicted for the SoM and threshold = 1/(1+beta).
+Recall that beta is the factor in the cost matrix for the learning process of CypBoM module.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------